canonical/docker-snap/README.md

 #### Ubuntu Core 24

-The required nvidia kernel objects and user-space libraries are available in the [pc-kernel](https://snapcraft.io/pc-kernel) snap as optional components.
+The required nvidia kernel objects and user-space libraries are available in the [pc-kernel](https://snapcraft.io/pc-kernel) snap (24/stable channel) as optional components.
 These libraries can be provided to the Docker snap via the [mesa-2404](https://snapcraft.io/mesa-2404) snap.

 ```shell
 # Install kernel components